-MED110-DH Medical Math 20 clock hours 2 guarter credits Delivery Method: Blended This course is designed to teach the students fundamental mathematical concepts.
-These fundamental concepts will be the building blocks for calculation of adult and child drug dosage calculations.
-Students should anticipate 10 hours outside preparation for this categories that require attention to prevent injuries at healthcare facilities.
+This course is a practical guide to the students on the fundamentals of healthcare quality and safety.
+It highlights the major risk categories that require attention to prevent injuries at healthcare facilities.
 These categories include musculoskeletal injuries, chemical safety and airborne exposures, disease prevention, and emergency management and security.
 It also provides a comprehensive overview of the hazards in healthcare.
 Students should anticipate 10 hours of outside preparation for this class.